 White men believe that just because there’s no sign on the door that explicitly says “no girls allowed” that they haven’t consciously and subconsciously controlled the system to put up the sign anyway.
 And they’ve been doing it for hundreds of years.

-Forskurinn also had a tweet pointed directly at /r/LeagueOfLegends:
+Forskurinn also had a tweet aimed directly at the League of Legends subreddit:

 Once again, as anyone could have predicted, Reddit had some very strong opinions about that comment.